parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 <img src="img/Vivado_Tutorial_Using_IP_Integrator/fig23.png" alt="fig13" style="zoom:67%;" />

-Figure 23.
 I/O Planning layout view of Boolean

 2. Click under the *I/O Std* column across the **LD7** row and select *LVCOMS33*.
 This assigns the LVCMOS33 standard to the site.

    <img src="img/Vivado_Tutorial_Using_IP_Integrator/fig24.png" alt="fig13" style="zoom:67%;" />

-Figure 24.
 Assigning I/O standard to Boolean

 3. Similarly, click under the *Site* column across LD7 row to see a drop-down box appear.
 Type **E** (for Boolean)  in the field to jump to Exx  pins, scroll-down until you see E5 (Boolean), select E5 (Boolean) and hit the *Enter* key to assign the pin.